 I always like to dust my Panettone bread pudding with confectionery sugar before serving.
 And take a picture of the dusting process as well.
 Even though this one appears quite smudged.
 With warm bourbon butter sauce all around and a sprinkle of confectionery sugar on top – it looks quite elegant and is super tasty.

-This Chocolate Chip Panettone Bread Pudding by itself is so decadent and luxurious, but it is the Bourbon-Butter sauce that provides a really elegant finish to the dish.
+This Chocolate Chip Panettone Bread Pudding by itself is so decadent and luxurious, but it is the Bourbon-Butter sauce that puts this dessert over the top, and provides a very elegant finish.

 - 1 lb.
 Panettone Bread crusts trimmed, cut into 1-inch cubes

 - 1.5 cup whole milk